 CAROL'S SAMPLE SPEAKING TOPICS

-If you would like to invite Mrs. Gary to speak at your next home education event, please submit your basic contact information with a brief request description at the contact form provided to the right.
+If you would like to invite Carol to speak at your next home education event, please submit your basic contact information with a brief request description at the contact form provided to the left.

-Mrs. Gary has developed a number of topics based on material in the manual but is also able to customize presentations based on your vision.
+Carol has developed a number of topics based on material in the manual but is also able to customize presentations based on your vision.
 Below are samples of her most popular presentations.
-Honorarium and travel expenses are quoted on a case-by-case basis.

 Sample presentation topics:

 Creating Your Family’s Best Learning Environment - (~ 1.5 hours)

 What exactly is a “learning environment” and how do we really make our homeschooling efforts work?
 We can have the best motivation, a sensible blueprint, and the content of our materials determined within our homeschools and still fall short of what we want to see happen when the reality of the day hits.
 Accepting the fact that no homeschool is perfect and every family has a teaching approach that is uniquely theirs, we can implement some universal strategies to obtain results that are fruitful for both the parents and the children.
 So come and learn what it means to “environ” your family and get ready to really “see” your child; recognizing outside influences, internal dynamics, heart issues, learning styles, and their developmental seasons so that you can respond with appropriate teaching tools and planning methods that will serve to both encourage your children and to simplify your homeschooling experience.

 Choosing curriculum can sometimes be so daunting that families give up the idea of homeschooling before they even begin.
 Don’t let this happen to you!
 Instead, come and receive an overview of several common teaching approaches and solid curriculum options that relate to each of them.
 Carol will also share her “Four C’s” plan to help jump start your list of criteria for selecting and evaluating your curriculum choices.